numerai/example-scripts/README.md

 - Notes: This file changes every week, so make sure you're predicting on the most recent version of this file each round.

+# Next Steps
+The supplied `example_model.py` script is the baseline for a model that can provide useful predictions to our metamodel.
+We have outlined some next steps which you can use to improve your model performance and payouts.

 ## Automating Submissions
-The first step in automating submissions is to create API keys for your model and use them when creating your NumerAPI client:
+The first step in automating submissions is to create API keys for your model (https://numer.ai/account) and use them when creating your
+NumerAPI client:

 ```python